r-multiverse/help/README.md

 `r-releases` is a community-curated [R universe](https://github.com/r-universe-org/help) of R packages which are distributed as tags and releases on GitHub.
 The GitHub repository at <https://github.com/r-releases/r-releases> allows anyone to contribute their package releases to this universe.

-Please note that `r-releases` is currently a concept, barely even a prototype.
-We hope to eventually use it for production purposes, but it is far from ready at the moment.

 # How to install a package from `r-releases`

 To install a package from `r-releases` (for example, `jsonlite`), open R and run: